pritharai/PujabBulls/PunjabBulls/SEO_PAGE_PUBLISHING_GUIDE.md

 - skip pulling latest code
 - edit old local code and push without syncing first

-## Step 5: Deploy The Frontend
+## Step 4: Deploy The Frontend

-Deploy the frontend in the same way your team normally deploys production.

-During the build, the site will automatically:

-- create the new generated page route
-- apply the SEO metadata
-- include the page in the correct navigation areas
-- regenerate `sitemap.xml`
+pushing the code from github will deploy this automatically

 After a successful deployment, the new page should be live at its final URL.

-## Step 6: Check The Live Page
+## Step 5: Check The Live Page

 After deployment, open the final page URL and confirm: